 Rhinoplasty is a complex operation.
 Sometimes, the desired results are not achieved the first time, and revision rhinoplasty may be required.
 If you are unhappy with the results of your primary rhinoplasty, a revision rhinoplasty may be the solution.
 This procedure corrects any aesthetic or functional problems you may have with your nose, specifically addressing concerns from a past rhinoplasty to improve both appearance and function.

 At Kensington Medical our team of expert Plastic Surgeons have extensive experience with revision rhinoplasties and secondary rhinoplasties.
 In fact, they have done hundreds and hundreds of them and have given the confidence back to so many who have been disappointed by the initial rhinoplasty procedure.
-Our surgeons focus on patient satisfaction by tailoring each revision to the patient's desired outcomes, ensuring the results align with individual goals and expectations.
+Our GMC Specialist Registered Plastic Surgeons have the experience to help you.

 The goal of revision rhinoplasty is to improve the function and appearance of the nose while maintaining facial harmony.
 There are many reasons patients may require revision rhinoplasty, including: